 Not every person who comes your way will be a customer.
-Here are telltale signs pointing to when to say no to a gift basket order.
+Here’s when to say no to a gift basket order.

 Sales under suspicion